 Welding Images

 Welding images together may slightly change contours where the images overlap.
-However will cut as a attached image.
-This is the best tool for paper cutting.
+However will cut as an attached image.
+Once you weld it will lock the image as a solid image.
+This is the best tool for paper cutting and still my go to out of all these tools.
+You now also have the option to unite, subtract, intersect and exclude, there is more about this in our welding post.

 Slicing Images